suleimana/Keyword-Detector/README.md

-## Algorithm time complixty
+## Algorithm time complexity

 The code go through the whole file (char by char) once to detect one keyword.
-We also comapre if we have match with the keyword.
+We also compare if we have match with the keyword.

 So for an input file with N chars and one Keyword with L length, it will take O(NL).

 Therefore, for K number of keywords (such **L<sub>1</sub>,L<sub>2</sub>,L<sub>3</sub>,...,L<sub>k</sub>**) the time will be: **NL<sub>1</sub> + NL<sub>2</sub> + NL<sub>3</sub> + NL<sub>k</sub>**.

-If we assume that L only contains ASCII chars **0-127** then can cosider it as contanct **C**.
+If we assume that L only contains ASCII chars **0-127** then can consider it as constant **C**.

 **NL<sub>1</sub> + NL<sub>2</sub> + NL<sub>3</sub> + NL<sub>k</sub> =**